-Prince Harry on first visit to Northern Ireland - BBC News
+Prince Harry visits NI for the first time

 Prince Harry on first visit to Northern Ireland

-Prince Harry is making his first official visit to Northern Ireland with a series of engagements beginning in Ballymena, County Antrim.
+Prince Harry is making his first official visit to Northern Ireland with a series of engagements which began in Ballymena, County Antrim.

-He is opening the town's new £5m ambulance station, which also houses the Northern Ireland Ambulance Service's regional HQ.
+He opened the town's new £5m ambulance station, which also houses the Northern Ireland Ambulance Service's regional HQ.

 Prince Harry was given a tour of some of the vehicles and ambulances used and a demonstration of paramedic skills

-The prince will also visit Belfast and Hillsborough Castle, County Down.
+The prince also visited Belfast and Hillsborough Castle, County Down.

+At the end of his Ballymena visit, the prince unveiled a plaque to officially open the ambulance station and commemorate his visit.

+Before he left, he went over to talk to people who had waited in the rain to see him.

-In Belfast, Prince Harry will visit the peacebuilding organisation Co-operation Ireland.
+Prince Harry then travelled to Belfast where he visited the peace-building organisation, Co-operation Ireland.

-He will meet a range of youth organisations from across Northern Ireland.

-The event is being hosted at The MAC in the Cathedral Quarter and afterwards the prince hopes to meet members of the public at St Anne's Square.
+He met a range of youth organisations from across Northern Ireland.
+The event was hosted at The MAC in the Cathedral Quarter.

-About 2,000 guest are invited to the final event of the visit - a garden party at Hillsborough Castle.
+About 2,000 guest have been invited to the final event of the visit - a garden party at Hillsborough Castle.

 Prince Harry's visit to Northern Ireland coincides with the first day of school for his nephew, Prince George.